-In the essay, it was speculated that the main reason LARA all of a sudden decided to adopt such a hardline stance on CBD oil was essentially to “throw a bone” to dispensary operations in the state.
+The essay speculates the main reason for LARA’s hardline stance on CBD oil was essentially to “throw a bone” to dispensary operations in the state.
 Since the use and popularity of legal hemp-based CBD products has skyrocketed in recent years, many patients are choosing to avoid getting their medical marijuana license, and instead are purchasing from online sellers or in-state retailers.

-The incentive of the Advisory Bulletin, according to the law firm, was to encourage more individuals to apply for their MMJ card and buy from licensed dispensaries, which are taxed by MMFLA licensees.
-And it makes perfect sense – more application fees and more sales tax from licensed dispensaries ultimately means more money for the state.
+The incentive of the Advisory Bulletin, according to the law firm, was to encourage more individuals to apply for their MMJ card and buy from licensed dispensaries, which MMFLA licensees tax.
+And it makes sense – more application fees and more tax from licensed dispensaries means more money for the state.

 And even if a CBD retailer was detained for the sale or possession of CBD oil in Michigan, LARA would have to prove that the products were “illegally derived” in each case, which would be all but impossible.
-(Among other things, they would have to prove that the oil was extracted from the stalk or seeds of the plant rather than the flower).
+(They would have to prove the oil came from the stalk or seeds of the plant rather than the flower).

-So what do these super-confusing CBD laws in Michigan really mean for you, the potential buyer?
+So what do these super-confusing CBD laws in Michigan mean for you, the potential buyer?

-Well, all things considered, an individual buyer would be incredibly unlikely to receive any kind of penalty or persecution from the state.
-Even if LARA did come up with a way to enforce their newfound hardline stance, they would go after retail sellers and suppliers instead of people who simply bought a bottle or two of CBD oil.
+Considering all things, an individual buyer would be unlikely to receive any kind of penalty or persecution from the state.
+Even if LARA came up with a way to enforce their newfound hardline stance, they would go after retail sellers and suppliers instead of people who bought a bottle or two of CBD oil.

 Final Thoughts on CBD Oil in Michigan

-There are now thirty states (along with the District of Columbia) that have legalized marijuana in some form or another, which is pretty incredible when you stop and think about it!
+Thirty-three states (along with the District of Columbia) now legalize marijuana in some form or another.
+Of course, this is incredible when you stop and think about it.

-While Michigan may not be the most lenient state to reside in when it comes to the sale or use of CBD oil, it is certainly getting there with frequently updated legislation.
-And of course, now that Proposal 1 has passed and marijuana is legal on a recreational level, the hope is that all of these confusing departmental laws will be done away with once and for all.
+While Michigan is not the most lenient state in terms of the use of CBD oil, things are improving.
+Furthermore, Proposal 1 has passed and marijuana is now legal on a recreational level.
+Hopefully soon, these confusing departmental laws will vanish entirely.

-As it stands, we recommend anyone living in Michigan to check out the details around the medical marijuana program, as well as the most recent legislation before beginning any journey with CBD oil, medical cannabis, etc. It is also always important to remember that it is currently illegal to consume weed in public, as this could be deemed as recreational use, which is illegal under both state and federal law.
+As it stands, we recommend anyone living in Michigan to check out the details of the medical marijuana program.
+This is important before beginning any journey with CBD oil, medical cannabis, etc.

 - Full-spectrum Hemp extract